Office: Room H310, Humanities Building

 - History and Policy: Presentation of two papers to History and Policy seminar series with Department for Education, 2011-12; Consultant on History of Child Sexual Abuse 2015

 - Radio: Freudian Slippage (Radio 4, 2010); Every Day in Every Way (Radio 4 2012)

 - Exhibition: Historical Consultant for V&A Museum of Childhood Exhibition, Modern British Childhood (2012-13)

-- Film and Theatre: Historical Consultant for development of The Idiot Colony
+- Historical Consultant for development of the film The Idiot Colony